All Episodes

 As constituted, it's being destroyed as we know it.

-The question is what kind?
+The question is, what kind?

-Is it going to be a representative republic or is it going to become a socialist quasi quote unquote democracy?
+Is it going to be a representative republic or is it going to become a socialist, quasi-quote-unquote, democracy?

-Is it gonna become a dictatorship?
+Is it going to become a dictatorship?

 Will there be opportunity for prosperity?